shivambhujbal/multimodal-feature-builder/README.md

 # multimodal-feature-builder
-# MultiModal Feature Builder 🚀

 Easily build multi-modal feature matrices from text, images, categorical, and numeric data.

-- ✍️ Uses BERT or any HuggingFace model for text.
+- Uses BERT or any HuggingFace model for text.
-- 🖼 Uses ResNet/EfficientNet for images.
+- Uses ResNet/EfficientNet for images.
-- 🔢 Uses Scikit-Learn pipeline for tabular data.
+- Uses Scikit-Learn pipeline for tabular data.

 ## Installation